Accepting and Understanding Sickle Cell

 As a child, I heard stories of how people living with sickle cell are always in pain and admitted to the hospital for days.
 It wasn't something I could relate to.

-Throughout my childhood, I did not have any crisis.
+Throughout my childhood, I did not have any crises.
 Although, I didn't look like other kids.
 I was smaller with pale skin and yellow eyes.
 This made me feel different compared to other kids.
 It made me feel more like an outcast.

 I didn't understand